hashicorp/nomad/website/source/docs/auth/app-id.html.md

   4. A new server is provisioned.
 Configuration management configures the app ID, the server itself detects its user ID.
-With both of these pieces of information, Vault can be accessed according to the policy set by the app ID.
+With both of these pieces of information, Nomad can be accessed according to the policy set by the app ID.

 More details on this process follow: